 The sauce in this dish is thickened with a roux but, unlike a traditional roux, I don’t add the cold milk slowly, stirring constantly to avoid lumps.
 Instead I heat the milk first until it’s just below boiling point then add it all in one go.
 It’s a much quicker way of achieving the same result and one I use frequently.

-This dish is perfect at this time of year, when it’s cold and bleak outside.
+This dish is perfect at this time of year, when it’s cold and bleak outside but, if leeks are not your thing, try my gorgeous Cauliflower Cheese recipe which is also gluten free!
 So next time you get snowed in or it’s blowing a gale and raining horizontally, you know what to cook.